 Building My Spending Tracker

-Spending Tracker is a mobile application designed to record and organize transactions for better transparency on personal spending.
-This was created during my spare time for personal usage.
+Spending Tracker is a mobile application I created and have been using for more than a year.
+It was designed to record and organize transactions for better transparency on personal spending.
+This personal project took 2 months to complete.

 I conducted brainstorm of pain points of how I currently manage my spending and budgeting.
 My findings revealed that: